crossplane/crossplane/design/one-pager-cross-resource-referencing.md

 * **Managed Resource Solution**

-  In a lot of scenarios a single resource is not operational or very useful by its own.
+  In a lot of scenarios a single resource is not operational or very useful on its own.
 In order to achieve a desired functionality, usually a group of resources need to be provisioned and configured to communicate with each other.
-For instance in order to have an `eks` cluster set up in AWS, in addition to an `eks` instance we also need to provision and configure the required network resources like `VPC` and `Subnet`, and configure them with an `RDS` security group for database access.
+For example in order to have an `EKS` cluster set up in AWS, in addition to an `EKS` instance we also need to provision and configure the required network resources like `VPC` and `Subnet`, and an `RDS` security group for database access.
 In this article we call such set of resources which together form a desired functionality or configuration, a *Managed Resource Solution*, or just a *Solution* for brevity.

 * **Blocking and Non-Blocking Dependencies**